Quiet getaway with private pool and stunning views; close to blue flag beaches.

 La Safor is the real Spain.
 There are endless places to visit within a short drive time.
 The castle town of Xativa and the monastery at Simat are two of our favourites.

 At the bottom of the road by the entrance to Montepino there is a bus stop with a service to Gandia town centre.
+There is a cafe/restaruant.
 There are regular trains from Gandia to Valencia with a 55 minute journey time.

 Montepino is an exclusive urbanisation renowned for its breath-taking views, the convenience of its location and the seclusion of its properties.